hocinemediani/Ignition/README.md

 ## Future axis of development :
 - Accept a user-sent splitting function and aggregation function and re-wire the logic to split the tasks between the workers.
 - Create a UI for the clients to ease the submitting process and for the orchestrator in order to visualize important metrics.
+- Make use of TensorRT in order to run inference models from the users.

 Shield: [![CC BY-NC-ND 4.0][cc-by-nc-nd-shield]][cc-by-nc-nd]